symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

             ),
         ));

-These configuration parameters will be used to instantiate :ref:`Route Enhancers <routing-getting-route-object>`.
+These configuration parameters will be used to instantiate :ref:`Route Enhancers <start-routing-getting-route-object>`.
 More information about them can be found in the :doc:`../components/routing` component documentation page.